poing/laravel-elb/GUIDE.md

 # Elastic Beanstalk with HTTPS Quick Start Guide

-This document assumes you already have an Elastic Beanstalk environment that supports `HTTPS`.
+This document assumes you have an **working** Elastic Beanstalk environment that supports `HTTPS`.  *Tested using the Sample application.*

 1. Valid domain name
 1. Valid certificate associated with the [AWS Certificate Manager](https://console.aws.amazon.com/acm/)